 What is the fourth wall?

-- Be Controversial: Don’t waste your big decision with an underwhelming fourth wall break.
+- Be controversial: Don’t waste your big decision with an underwhelming 4th wall break.

 BREAKING THE FOURTH WALL

-Breaking the fourth wall is a major filmmaking decision, and as such you have to approach it with some caution and careful consideration, capiche?
+Breaking the fourth wall is a major filmmaking decision, and you have to approach it with some caution and careful consideration.